patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Historical_Gazetteer/README.md

   Gazetteer Registry.

 2. The DECM 16th century Gazetteer:
-	This version constitutes a subset of the main DECM Gazetteer, including only the toponyms that were mentioned in the RG reports and the Suma de Visita de los Pueblos, providing a precise window into the period when these were recorded (1577-1585).
+	This version constitutes a subset of the main DECM Historical Gazetteer, including only the toponyms that were mentioned in the RG reports and the Suma de Visita de los Pueblos, providing a precise window into the period when these were recorded (1548-1550/1577-1585).
-  This dataset contains: a) the toponyms with coordinates, mentioned and disambiguated for each RG volume; b) geographical layers of additional historical information derived from secondary sources; c) 32 tables with other important historical information related to the RGs; and d) the DECM Gazetteer Registry.
+	This dataset contains: the toponyms with coordinates, mentioned and disambiguated for each RG volume and the Suma; plus the 30 geographical layers and 32 tables as explained above, as well as the DECM Gazetteer Registry.

 3. The DECM Gazetteer Registry:
 	This is a record for quick reference of all the files available in the Gazetteer.